onlyjsmith/udacity-fswd-p3/README.md

 2. If you want some seed data to start with `python seed_database.py` will help.
 3. `python application.py` will get the application up and running.
 4. Point your browser to [`http://localhost:8000`](http://localhost:8000)

+## Notes

+If you've trashed the database while developing, don't forget to re-login the current user, or they won't be created in the database.